nozwock/ventoy-toybox/README.md

 - Scaling issues on x11 KDE Plasma; UI being too big

 ## FAQs
-1. Wait a minute...you just could've made a simple script for fetching updates, what's the point of all this?
+1. Wait a minute...couldn't you have just made a simple script to fetch updates?
+What's the purpose of all this?
-    - Well...you wouldn't have this blazingly fast feature packed app then, would you? haha..ha..hah...
+    - Well...you wouldn't be enjoying this blazingly fast and feature-packed app then, would you?
+Haha..ha..hah...

 ## Licenese

 [MIT](https://choosealicense.com/licenses/mit/)

-<sub>rustfmt work damnit!
-I desperately need you plz 🥲</sub><br/>
-<sub>don't look at README's revision history...don't...</sub>

 [ventoy]: https://github.com/ventoy/Ventoy
 [release]: https://github.com/nozwock/ventoy-toybox/releases/latest